I want collective awards more than anything: Bruno Fernandes after equalling EPL assist record

 Sign up now: Get the biggest sports news in your inbox

-MANCHESTER – Bruno Fernandes equalled the English Premier League (EPL) record of 20 assists in a season as Manchester United secured third place with a 3-2 win over Nottingham Forest on May 17.
+LONDON – Bruno Fernandes equalled the English Premier League (EPL) record of 20 assists in a season, as Manchester United secured third place with a 3-2 win over Nottingham Forest on May 17.

 “Everyone knew that (the assist record) was important,” said the 31-year-old.
 “They were trying everything they could to score from my passes.
 I’m very happy, but more than that, I’m happy for the win.